 - Certificate of Canadian Citizenship

-- Confirmation of permanent resident in Canada
+- Confirmation of permanent residence in Canada

 - Passport page showing Canadian Citizenship